ZackDev/zackdev.github.io/_posts/2020-07-25-why-coding-style-is-useful.md

 {% endhighlight %}

-For a better understanding how an applied coding style to the above piece of code looks like, have a look at the same code below with coding styles applied.
+For a better understanding how an applied coding style to the above piece of code looks like, have a look at the same code below.
 You may notice that it is better readable, like a well structured text.

 {% highlight python linenos %}
 #structured code